Foods and Nutrition

 f.
 519-858-5168

-Brescia University College at Western University offers two curriculum options in the MScFN program: a project-based (practicum) curriculum option and a thesis-based curriculum option.
+The Master's degree in Foods and Nutrition at Western University offers two curriculum options in the MScFN program: a project-based (practicum) curriculum option and a thesis-based curriculum option.
 Both groups will participate in graduate-level university courses and enhance their leadership skills.
 Students will also expand their research competence through completing either a major research project (project-based students) or a thesis (thesis-based students).

 Project-based (Practicum) - Students will complete a full-time, year-long, PDEP accredited dietetic practicum which qualifies graduates to write the Canadian Dietetic Registration Examination to work as Registered Dietitians (RDs) in Canada.
 Students participate in advanced coursework, and work with a Faculty Supervisor to complete a major research project.